adzai/chatbot/README.md

 but all of the parks seen [here](https://www.praha.eu/jnp/cz/co_delat_v_praze/parky/index.html) will be eventually added.

+The work on this project will be documented on https://adzai.github.io/chatbot/

 ## Requirements
 * The chatbot is written in [clojure](https://clojure.org/) and as such requires a [clojure installation](https://clojure.org/guides/getting_started).